fabiangeisler/pyshotgrid/README.md

 ### Is `pyshotgrid` replacing `shotgun_api3`?
 No, quite the opposite.
 It is meant to be used in conjunction with `shotgun_api3` and improve handling and writing code with it.
 Its main goal is to make it easier to write code for common scenarios and leave the special cases for the `shotgun_api3`.
+That said It is possible totally possible to write pyshotgrid code without using `shotgun_api3`.

 ### I have some custom entity setup in Shotgrid.
 Can this be reflected in pyshotgrid?
 By default pyshotgrid returns any entity as SGShotGridEntity to provide